Psalm 27 - One Thing Have I Desired of the Lord

 .
 This means that these things are done without David having to will to do it, but his heart wants the Lord to seek out his face.

-No one else that I know of translates this verse as I have here, but this is the only way that makes sense.
+I translate this verse similar to Goldingay and Darby.
+This is the only way that makes sense and honors the text.
 The verb "seek" is imperative plural.
 God can take a plural verb because He is Triune, especially when He seeks man.

 - We always need to be aware that the Lord could put us away in anger, especially after we have high experiences like those in this psalm.
 Some Christians think that this sober fear applies only to the Old Testament, but this is the thought of the New Testament as well.
 Paul was watchful lest after bringing others to the Lord, he himself would be cast away (1 Cor 9:27